 Facades cannot last long if the the structure upon which they are built is unsound.
 As the stress builds, cracks form.
 If left untreated, those cracks grow into fissures that eventually will cause the facade to crumble.
 Sure, you can hide the cracks with filler and paint, but that is purely cosmetic.
 Eventually, the structure within will fail and everything comes crashing down.
 For some reason (I’d like to think it was Rees telling me on his birthday), in that moment of enlightenment in a dark theater I realized the structure within was failing and unless something was done right away, I was going to crumble.

 That thought occurred in my head that was attached to an almost 400 pound body that was uncomfortably wedged into a movie theater seat not meant for my girth.
 I have dealt with weight issues almost my entire life, with my weight fluctuating by 50-75 pounds in any given year but always hovering near the 300 pound mark.
 That was until Rees passed away.
 After he died, I slowly started packing on the pounds.
 Sure, I would notice every once in a while and lose a little weight here and there but, inevitably, the weight would always come back and then some.
-I will be honest, I was never self-loathing or upset too much about my weight.
+I will be honest, I was never self-loathing or upset too much about my weight which could be simply fixed by doing good exercise and using the best testosterone booster to complement it.
 There was never a sense of urgency to lose it.
 I always felt like I would get rid of it one day.

 There should have been moments before my epiphany in December that got me to do something about it.
 A big wake up call should have been when a former Biggest Loser contestant contacted me right after Samantha and I appeared on Fox and Friends in December of 2013.
 When I look at that video, and really any other pictures – I wonder how I did not see it myself.
 I knew I should lose weight, but I never really wanted to lose weight.
 That all changed on that day in the theater.
 It was the first time I realized that I was not being kind to myself and my subconscious was finally realizing it.